Battle of Nezib

 The Battle of Nezib (معركة نزب) (present-day Nizip) was fought on 24 June 1839 between Egypt and the Ottoman Empire.
-The Egyptians were led by Ibrahim Pasha, while the Ottomans were led by Hafiz Osman Pasha, with Helmuth von Moltke the Elder playing an advisory role, in command of the Ottoman artillery.
+The Egyptians were led by Ibrahim Pasha, while the Ottomans were led by Hafiz Mehmed Pasha, with Helmuth von Moltke the Elder playing an advisory role, in command of the Ottoman artillery.

 Battle

-Several hours prior to when the major combat began, von Moltke had pleaded Hafiz Pasha to withdraw to a more secure and fortified position near Birecik and to await expected reinforcements, as Hafiz Pasha's forces were outmatched in quality by the advancing Egyptians.
+Several hours prior to when the major combat began, von Moltke had pleaded Çerkes Hafız Mehmed Paşa to withdraw to a more secure and fortified position near Birecik and to await expected reinforcements, as Çerkes Hafız Mehmed Paşa's forces were outmatched in quality by the advancing Egyptians.
 Initially Hafiz acquiesced to Moltke, but not long after he decided to maintain his army's position, due to the advice of his mullahs.

-The Ottoman troops under Hafiz Pasha were positioned at Mezar, southwest of Nezib, with the Nezib river on their left.
+The Ottoman troops under Çerkes Hafız Mehmed Paşa were positioned at Mezar, southwest of Nezib, with the Nezib river on their left.
 Ibrahim advanced his force, under heavy Ottoman artillery fire, towards the Ottoman lines.
 At the same time, the Ottoman line began to take Egyptian artillery fire, and were suffering losses.
 By the time Ibrahim's infantry had encountered the Ottoman line, Hafiz's army was in complete rout, the Egyptian artillery having broken their morale.
 The Ottoman army was composed mainly of recently subdued Kurdish conscripts, and their morale was low.

 The two armies

 The two armies were well equipped and balanced.
-The number of soldiers in each army was approximately forty thousand men, supported by artillery and knights.
+The number of soldiers in each army was approximately forty thousand men, supported by artillery and cavalry.
 Constantine Bazili says:

 "Since he applied European tactics in the East, he has never met in the battlefield of Al-Wa better than these two armies."